sonic-net/sonic-swss/doc/swss-schema.md

                                                 ; If "system" warm start knob is true, docker level knob will be ignored.
                                                 ; If "system" warm start knob is false, docker level knob takes effect.

-    timer_name      = 1*255VCHAR,               ; timer_name is the name of warm start timer for the whole system or the specific docker, ; Ex. "neighbor_timer", "bgp_timer".
-The name should not contain "," character.
+    app_timer       = 1*10DIGIT,                ; app_timer is the abstract name of warm start
+                                                ; timer for the whole system or the specific docker.
+                                                ; Real name is "neighsyncd_timer", "bgp_timer" etc.
-                                                ; There could be more than one timer in a docker or the system, separated by ",".
+                                                ; There could be more than one timer in a docker or the system.

-    timer_duration  = 1*4DIGIT,                 ; timer duration, in seconds.
-Separated by "," if there are more than on timer.
+                                                ; Multiple app_timer fields are created for multiple timers.

 ## State DB schema